All registered qualifying patients must notify the Massachusetts Department of Public Health:

 - Of a change to the information that he or she was previously required to submit to the department;

-- A registered qualifying patient must carry his or her registration card at all times while in possession of marijuana.;
+- A registered qualifying patient must carry his or her registration card at all times while in possession of cannabis.;

-- Caregiver must not allow a registered qualifying patient who is under 18 years of age to possess marijuana at any time when not in the presence of the personal caregiver;
+- Caregiver must not allow a registered qualifying patient who is under 18 years of age to possess cannabis at any time when not in the presence of the personal caregiver;

 Safely and Legally Storing Medical Cannabis